Wente Vineyards: Wente clone

 The Wente clone is budwood that is used to plant Chardonnay at many California vineyards.
 In 1908 Ernest Wente selected cuttings from the Theodore Gier Vineyard in Pleasanton and planted the initial Chardonnay on C.H.
-Wente’s Hayes ranch.
+Wente's Hayes ranch.
 In 1912, 2nd Generation Winegrower Ernest Wente while at UC Davis ordered cuttings with the assistance of Professor Leon Bonnet from the F. Richter Nursery in Montpellier France.
-Cuttings from the Wente vineyard then spread to a number of other wineries after Prohibition before eventually being certified by the Foundation Plant Materials Service of the University of California, Davis.
+Cuttings from the Wente vineyard then spread to a number of other wineries after Prohibition, before eventually being certified by the Foundation Plant Materials Service of the University of California, Davis.
 Clones taken from the certified vines are known as "Wente" or "heat-treated Wente," and clones taken from vines before certification are known as "Old Wente."

 Estate

-Wente Vineyards also offers a golf course, tasting room, private and public events all nestled in the heart of the Livermore Valley.
+Wente Vineyards also offers a golf course, tasting room, and private and public events.